 As noted earlier, the average guided learning hours for Skills Bank courses was 23.9 hours with a median of 8 hours.

 Figure 17 shows median and mean guided learning hours for delivered training by the industrial sector of the employer referenced in the Skills Deal.
 The figure does not show separate data for low incidence sectors (Transportation; Utilities / Mining) and those whose sector is unknown.
-Moving from least to most guided learning hours, training delivered in:
+Moving from least to most guided learning hours, Training Delivered in:

 The Health and IT / Media Services sectors offered to fewest average and median guided learning hours – measures were especially low for Health;